Exploiting Assumptions for Effective Monitoring of Real-Time Properties under Partial Observability: A Zone-Based Monitoring Algorithm

 We now show how to compute reach-sets using zones.
 First, we use the zone operations introduced above to compute the successor states of an input letter with a given target location.
 Fix a \tba $ (Q, Q_0, \Sigma, C, \Delta, \mathcal{F})$.
 For a symbolic state~$(q, Z)$, a letter $\sigma \in \Sigma$ and target location $q'\in Q$, we define being the set of states one can reach by taking a $\sigma$-transition at some point in the future from $(q, Z)$ with $q'$ as target-location.
 Using $\post$ we can compute the successor states of a time-uncertain letter/target location $(\sigma, q', I)$, where $\sigma\in\Sigma$, $q'\in Q$ and $I\subseteq\nnreals$ is a time interval with rational endpoints.
 For this, we extend zones with an additional clock $time$ just recording time since system start.
 The successors of a symbolic state $(q,Z)$ are

 and the successors of a set~$S$ of symbolic states are

-Now, our main technical lemma below exploits the above to effectively compute reach-sets.
-More precisely, given a rational $\auta$-observation~$\obs$ (i.e., the \tba~$\auta$ represents the assumption), we can compute the reach-set of the set~$\conswords{\auta}{\obs}$ in the product~$\aut \otimes\auta$, for any given \tba~$\aut$, i.e., we compute the words consistent with the observation~$\obs$ in the \tba~$\auta$ (the assumption), while the reach-set of that language is computed in $\aut \otimes \auta$ (this will later be the product of the property (or its negation) and the assumption).
+Now, our main technical lemma below exploits the above to compute reach-sets.
+More precisely, given an $\auta$-observation~$\obs$ (i.e., the \tba~$\auta$ represents the assumption), we can compute the reach-set of the set~$\conswords{\auta}{\obs}$ in the product~$\aut \otimes\auta$, for any given \tba~$\aut$, i.e., we compute the words consistent with the observation~$\obs$ in the \tba~$\auta$ (the assumption), while the reach-set of that language is computed in $\aut \otimes \auta$ (this will later be the product of the property (or its negation) and the assumption as in Lemma~\ref{lemma_moniviareachsets}).